Andorra Wedding Traditions

 - Practical mountain living tools

 This custom, rooted in feudal alliance traditions, strengthens modern family bonds through thoughtful exchange.
-Portuguese families often prepare food baskets, French families select regional wines, while 50% of couples now incorporate online registries alongside traditional handmade gifts.
+Portuguese families often prepare food baskets, French families select regional wines, while many couples now incorporate online registries alongside traditional handmade gifts.
 The ritual concludes with toasts using gifted wine.

 Regional and Cultural Variations